dneto0/misc/wgsl-struct-alignment-proposal.md

 > Note: Unlike vectors, matrix size have been rounded to alignment, preventing packing.
 This was to simplify the size rules.
 Debatable decision.

+A matrix is laid out so that a program can form a reference to each of its column vectors, and that reference (pointer) is like a reference to a regular column vector.
+In particular, the column vector must be aligned.

 ### Structure Layouts

 The rules for aligning a struct field: